vikaskushwaha9oct/intstar/README.md

 4) _Language_: Provides abstractions to define serializable languages on top of Measurement representation.
 The default human readable language to serialize Measurement objects is called M Lang.

+5) _MeasurementNetwork_: An abstraction to allow us to store, search and organize measurements.

 **Project architecture:**

 1) _mcalculus_ module defines different parts of the M calculus computation model.